 Bibliotheca is a free online resource with book reviews and lists, indexed by title, author, genre, topic, and age range.
 I’ve only included books which I recommend; you’ll find no negative reviews here.

 Bibliotheca is Latin for “library.”
-The site’s tagline, “a library of wonder,” was chosen because of the life-changing ability of books to show us the world in a different way.
+I chose the tagline “a library of wonder” because of the life-changing ability of books to show us the world in a different way.
 To make us see the wonder of things.

 why should you trust me?